niftools/blender_niftools_addon/docs/development/setup/sourcecode.rst

    cd blender_nif_plugin

 We use submodules to maintain external dependencies.
-This allows us to update to version of the dependency independently of the corresponding project's release cycle.
+This allows us to update to a version of the dependency independently of the corresponding project's release cycle.

 Fetching the submodules::